More-Than-Solitaire/.github/profile/README.md

 ## More than Solitaire

 Computers are for more than playing games!
 We like to write them too!
-This is the home to free, open source software by the nonprofit organization More Than Solitaire, Inc.
+This is the home to free, open source software by the nonprofit organization More Than Solitaire.

+Check out our website at morethansolitaire.org.

 <!--